gnolang/gno/docs/stdlibs.md

   version to their Go counterpart.
 Notable omissions at the time of writing include struct and map literals.
 If you intend to use these, modify the code generator to support them.
-- The code generator does not inspect any imported packages from the Go native code;
+- The code generator does not inspect any imported packages from the Go native code to determine the default package identifier (ie. the `package` clause).
-  as a consequence, either the import contains an identifier (ie.
+  Ie. if a package is in `foo/bar`, but declares `package xyz`, when importing foo/bar the generator will assume the name to be `bar` instead of `xyz`.
-  `import gno "github.com/gnolang/gno/gnovm/pkg/gnolang"`), or the last element in the import path is assumed to be the identifier used in the file.
-Note that this is not always the case (the default identifier is the same as the declared package name in the `package` clause of each Go file), so when the last element and the package name differ, remember to specify an identifier in the import.
+  You can add an identifier to the import to fix this and use the identifier you want/need, ie.: `import gno "github.com/gnolang/gno/gnovm/pkg/gnolang"`.